po1sigala/live/01-Class-Content/18-NoSQL-dev/01-Activities/01-Ins_Compass/README.md

     }
     ```

-  * To find all the documents in the collection, we use `find()`.
+  * 🔑 To fetch the document we just created, we use the same syntax with the `find()` method.
 Notice that when our new document is returned, an `_id` has been inserted into the document.

     ```sh
     db.collection1.find()